uuazed/numerapi/README.md

         --help  Show this message and exit.

       Commands:
-        account                         Get all information about your account! check-new-round                 Check if a new round has started within... competitions                    Retrieves information about all...
+        account                   Get all information about your account! check-new-round           Check if a new round has started within the... competitions              Retrieves information about all competitions
-        current-round                   Get number of the current active round. daily-model-performances        Fetch daily performance of a model. daily-submissions-performances  Fetch daily performance of a user's... dataset-url                     Fetch url of the current dataset. download-dataset                Download specified file for the given... download-dataset-old            Download dataset for the current active... leaderboard                     Get the leaderboard.
+        current-round             Get number of the current active round. daily-model-performances  Fetch daily performance of a model. download-dataset          Download specified file for the given round leaderboard               Get the leaderboard.
         list-datasets             List of available data files
         models                    Get map of account models!
         profile                   Fetch the public profile of a user. stake-decrease            Decrease your stake by `value` NMR. stake-drain               Completely remove your stake.
         stake-get                 Get stake value of a user. stake-increase            Increase your stake by `value` NMR. submission-filenames      Get filenames of your submissions
         submit                    Upload predictions from file.
-        transactions                    List all your deposits and withdrawals. user                            Get all information about you!...
-        version                         Installed numerapi version.
+        transactions              List all your deposits and withdrawals. version                   Installed numerapi version.

 All CLI commands accept a `--tournament` option.
 It defaults to `8` (the classic tournament), but you can point the CLI at Signals (`11`) or